Dealing with and preventing ice dams

 - After sealing air leakage paths between the house and attic space, consider increasing the ceiling or roof insulation to cut down on heat loss by conduction.

-Immediate and long-term actions will increase the snow load that your roof has to carry because it will no longer melt.
+Immediate and long-term actions will increase the snow load that your roof has to carry because the snow will no longer melt.

-If it is built to current codes, there should not be a structural problem.
+If your house is built to current codes, there should not be a structural problem.
 Roofs, like the rest of the home, should be designed to withstand expected snow loads.

 In Minnesota, plans showing design details to meet expected snow loads are usually required to receive a building permit.
 The plans for your home may be on file at your local building inspection office.